The first computing devices and machines. Calculating machine

 The advent of personal computers

-The success of the Altair-8800 forced many firms to also engage in the production of personal computers.
-Personal computers began to be sold already in a complete set, with a keyboard and a monitor, the demand for them amounted to tens, and then hundreds of thousands of pieces a year.
-There were several magazines devoted to personal computers.
-Numerous useful programs contributed greatly to the growth in sales practical value.
-Commercially available programs also appeared, such as the word-editing program WordStar and the spreadsheet VisiCalc (1978 and 1979, respectively).
-These and many other programs made the purchase of personal computers very profitable for business: with their help it became possible to perform accounting calculations, prepare documents, etc. The use of large computers for these purposes was too expensive.
+The success of Altair-8800 forced many companies to also start producing personal computers.
+Personal computers began to be sold fully equipped, with a keyboard and monitor; the demand for them amounted to tens and then hundreds of thousands of units per year.
+Several magazines dedicated to personal computers appeared.
+Numerous useful programs contributed greatly to sales growth practical significance.
+Commercially distributed programs also appeared, for example the text editing program WordStar and the spreadsheet processor VisiCalc (1978 and 1979, respectively).
+These and many other programs made the purchase of personal computers very profitable for business: with their help, it became possible to perform accounting calculations, draw up documents, etc. Using large computers for these purposes was too expensive.

 IBM PC